MegaScenes/dataset/README.md

                 - `points3D.bin`

 ## Scene Folders
-The dataset partitions scenes using two subfolders.
+The dataset uses a system of two subfolders to divide scenes; each scene has a scene-ID number.
 The first subfolder uses the first three digits of the 6-digit zero-padded scene ID.
 The second subfolder uses the last three digits.
+The data associated with the scene resides in the latter subfolder.

+For example:
-For example, if a scene has an ID of `533`, it is zero-padded to `000533`.
+- If a scene has an ID of `533`, it is zero-padded to `000533`.
 This number translates to the directory `000/533/`.

-If a scene has an id of `422678`, it translates to the directory `422/678/`.
+- If a scene has an id of `422678`, it translates to the directory `422/678/`.

-The data associated with the scene resides in the latter subfolder.
+Each scene is based off of a category from Wikimedia Commons.
+For instance, the scene "Arc de Triomphe de l'Étoile" uses images from [https://commons.wikimedia.org/wiki/Category:Arc_de_Triomphe_de_l%27%C3%89toile].

+The file `s3://megascenes/metadata/categories.json` [(HTTP Link)](https://megascenes.s3.us-west-2.amazonaws.com/metadata/categories.json) links the category name to the scene-ID.

 # License
 This dataset is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 The photos in the `images/` folder have their own licenses.